ediprogsoc/ediprogsoc.github.io/Design/UI/Content_Ideas.md

 - ~Home Page~ - Should contain a **brief** description of the society and its aims (welcoming to beginners etc.).
 Maybe include some of the positive reviews from Facebook?
 Important to **not** overload this page with text.

-- About Page - Contains more detailed information about the society along with maybe some past projects (like the flappy bird game).
+- ~About Page~ ~`PROJECTS PAGE & COMMITTEE PAGE`~ - Contains more detailed information about the society along with maybe some past projects (like the flappy bird game).
 Maybe also some information on the commitee.

 - *Challenge Page* - A page which has programming challenges to solve.
 Should probably be split into *beginner*, *intermediate* and *advanced*.